Website Helen Keller International

 Job Purpose: Micronutrient deficiencies in pregnant women pose a significant and pressing public health challenge in Nepal.
 During pregnancy, there is an increased demand for essential micronutrients to support the growth and development of both the mother and the developing fetus.
 However, a substantial portion of pregnant women in Nepal continue to suffer from inadequate intake of essential micronutrients, such as iron, folic acid, vitamin A, and others.
 This deficiency risks the health of pregnant women and has a serious implication for the well-being of their newborns.

 Within the context of maternal nutrition and micronutrient supplementation, there are evidence suggesting that the multiple micronutrient supplement (MMS) based on the United Nations International Multiple Micronutrient Antenatal Preparation (UNIMMAP) to addressing the complex micronutrient needs of pregnant women and improved birth outcomes compared to IFA supplementation.

-The position is responsible for ensuring HKI’s best practices are upheld, including adherence to the code of conduct, policies, and procedures, and making sure official matters are kept confidential as well as meeting donors reporting and compliance requirements.
+The position is responsible for ensuring Helen Keller’s best practices are upheld, including adherence to the code of conduct, policies and procedures, financial accountability and making sure official matters are kept confidential as well as meeting donors reporting and compliance requirements.